jakubdaron/2D_LiDAR_app/README.md

 ![main_w](https://github.com/user-attachments/assets/ac23c00e-161a-475f-b751-625891c2773b)

-The main window of the application allows the user to choose one of the 5 available application modes and to exit the application
+The main window of the application allows the user to choose one of the 5 available application modes and to exit the application.

 ## Scan acquisition mode